dkoh2018/itsdavidoh.com/_posts/blog8.md

 # the go proverbs

-1. Don't communicate by sharing memory, share memory by communicating.
+1. don't communicate by sharing memory, share memory by communicating.

-2. Concurrency is not parallelism.
+2. concurrency is not parallelism.

-3. Channels orchestrate; mutexes serialize.
+3. channels orchestrate; mutexes serialize.

-4. The bigger the interface, the weaker the abstraction.
+4. the bigger the interface, the weaker the abstraction.

-5. Make the zero value useful.
+5. make the zero value useful.

 6. `interface{}` says nothing.

-7. Gofmt's style is no one's favorite, yet gofmt is everyone's favorite.
+7. gofmt's style is no one's favorite, yet gofmt is everyone's favorite.

-8. A little copying is better than a little dependency.
+8. a little copying is better than a little dependency.

-9. Syscall must always be guarded with build tags.
+9. syscall must always be guarded with build tags.

-10. Cgo must always be guarded with build tags.
+10. cgo must always be guarded with build tags.

-11. Cgo is not Go.
+11. cgo is not go.

-12. With the `unsafe` package there are no guarantees.
+12. with the `unsafe` package there are no guarantees.

-13. Clear is better than clever.
+13. clear is better than clever.

-14. Reflection is never clear.
+14. reflection is never clear.

-15. Errors are values.
+15. errors are values.

-16. Don't just check errors, handle them gracefully.
+16. don't just check errors, handle them gracefully.

-17. Design the architecture, name the components, document the details.
+17. design the architecture, name the components, document the details.

-18. Documentation is for users.
+18. documentation is for users.

-19. Don't panic.
+19. don't panic.